Nuclear binding energy: The binding energy maximum and ways to approach it by decay

-In the main isotopes of light elements, such as carbon, nitrogen and oxygen, the most stable combination of neutrons and of protons are when the numbers are equal (this continues to element 20, calcium).
+In the main isotopes of light elements, such as carbon, nitrogen and oxygen, the most stable combination of neutrons and of protons occurs when the numbers are equal (this continues to element 20, calcium).
 However, in heavier nuclei, the disruptive energy of protons increases, since they are confined to a tiny volume and repel each other.
 The energy of the strong force holding the nucleus together also increases, but at a slower rate, as if inside the nucleus, only nucleons close to each other are tightly bound, not ones more widely separated.

 The net binding energy of a nucleus is that of the nuclear attraction, minus the disruptive energy of the electric force.
 As nuclei get heavier than helium, their net binding energy per nucleon (deduced from the difference in mass between the nucleus and the sum of masses of component nucleons) grows more and more slowly, reaching its peak at iron.
 As nucleons are added, the total nuclear binding energy always increases—but the total disruptive energy of electric forces (positive protons repelling other protons) also increases, and past iron, the second increase outweighs the first.
 Iron-56 (56Fe) is the most efficiently bound nucleus meaning that it has the least average mass per nucleon.
 However, nickel-62 is the most tightly bound nucleus in terms of binding energy per nucleon.
 (Nickel-62's higher binding energy does not translate to a larger mean mass loss than 56Fe, because 62Ni has a slightly higher ratio of neutrons/protons than does iron-56, and the presence of the heavier neutrons increases nickel-62's average mass per nucleon).